fabrylab/clickpoints/docs/installation.rst

 ClickPoints can be installed in different ways, you can choose the one which is the most comfortable for you and the operating system you are using.

+If you are already familiar with python, you can choose one of the following ways:

+- If you are in a conda env: ``conda install -c rgerum clickpoints``
+- If you have pip: ``pip install clickpoints``
+- Or with ``python setup.py install``

 Windows
 -------